 By Dwayne Summach, PAg, Livestock and Feed Extension Specialist, Kindersley

 The ultimate goal of a herd health program is to minimize the occurrence of illness, thereby reducing the use of antibiotics.
-Take a critical look at:
+Take a closer look at:

 - When, why and how routine operations are performed;